Reprinted from late editions of yesterday's Globe.

-Commissioned by the BSO to mark its 125th anniversary, "Notes on Light" received its world premiere last night at Symphony Hall, with the orchestra led by the Finnish conductor Jukka-Pekka Saraste .
-The program also included early works by Debussy and Sibelius .
-There seemed to be more empty seats in Symphony Hall than I have seen at most BSO concert s this season.
+Commissioned by the BSO to mark its 125th anniversary, "Notes on Light" received its world premiere Thursday night at Symphony Hall, with the orchestra led by the Finnish conductor Jukka-Pekka Saraste.
+The program also included early works by Debussy and Sibelius.
+There seemed to be more empty seats in Symphony Hall than I have seen at most BSO concerts this season.
 A shame, as the program was richly rewarding, even if it was not buoyed by standard household names.

-Saariaho wrote this fascinating new work for her longtime collaborator, the Finnish cellist Anssi Karttunen , who was naturally the soloist last night.
+Saariaho wrote this fascinating new work for her longtime collaborator, the Finnish cellist Anssi Karttunen, who was naturally the soloist Thursday night.
 Interesting, while many new works struggle for an initial boost beyond their world premiere, "Notes on Light" already has numerous performances scheduled by different orchestras well into 2008, an indication of how Saariaho's fame has spread since the 2000 premiere of her entrancing opera "L'Amour de Loin."

 Previous Saariaho works written for Karttunen tended to focus the ear on the minute surface details of sound, with pieces that often resemble extended studies in acoustic texture, often with the help of electronic input.
 In this case, she has written a far more extroverted work, a cello concerto in all but name, with the orchestra and soloist engaged in an ever-shifting dialogue that is loosely divided into five movements.